qgis/QGIS-Documentation/docs/training_manual/vector_analysis/reproject_transform.rst

 Be aware that the 'on the fly' reprojection is related to the **project** and not to single layers.
-This means that a layer can have a different CRS from the project even if you see them in the *correct* position.
+This means that a layer can have a different CRS from the project even if you see it in the *correct* position.

 You can easily export the layer with another CRS.